gustavocidornelas/fused-multimodal-emotion/data/ReadMe.md

 ## Data directory:

-- Add IEMOCAP data to the raw-data folder
+- Add IEMOCAP data to `/raw-data`
-- The preprocessed data is saved to processed-data
+- The preprocessed data is saved to `/processed-data`